ARM-software/psa-api/doc/crypto/api/ops/signature.rst

 `[FIPS205]` defines pure and pre-hashed variants of the signature scheme, which can either be hedged (randomized) or deterministic.
 Four algorithms are defined to support these variants: `PSA_ALG_SLH_DSA`, `PSA_ALG_DETERMINISTIC_SLH_DSA`, `PSA_ALG_HASH_SLH_DSA()`, and `PSA_ALG_DETERMINISTIC_HASH_SLH_DSA()`.

-*   The pre-hashed signature computation generates distinct signatures to a pure signature, even with the same key and message hashing algorithm.
+*   The pre-hashed signature computation --- *HashSLH-DSA* --- generates distinct signatures to a pure signature --- *SLH-DSA* ---, with the same key and message hashing algorithm.

-    When verifying a signature it is necessary to know which algorithm was used to generate it.
+    An SLH-DSA signature can only be verified with an SLH-DSA algorithm.
+A HashSLH-DSA signature can only be verified with a HashSLH-DSA algorithm.

-*   Hedging incorporates fresh randomness in the signature computation, resulting in distinct signatures on every siging operation when given identical inputs.
+*   Hedging incorporates fresh randomness in the signature computation, resulting in distinct signatures on every signing operation when given identical inputs.
     Deterministic signatures do not require additional random data, and result in an identical signature for the same inputs.

     Signature verification does not distinguish between a hedged and a deterministic signature.
-    Either form of algorithm can be used when verifying a signature.
+    Either hedged or deterministic algorithms can be used when verifying a signature.

+    When computing a signature, the key's permitted-algorithm policy must match the requested algorithm, treating hedged and deterministic versions as distinct.
+    When verifying a signature, the hedged and deterministic versions of each algorithm are considered equivalent when checking the key's permitted-algorithm policy.

 .. note::
     Contexts are not supported in the current version of this specification because there is no suitable signature interface that can take the context as a parameter.